-Once admitted to the program, the student must demonstrate and maintain satisfactory academic and clinical progress as defined below:
+Once admitted to the program, students must demonstrate and maintain satisfactory academic and clinical progress as defined below:

-Overall GPA: Athletic Training students must maintain a minimum cumulative GPA of 2.75.
+- Overall GPA: Athletic Training students must maintain a minimum cumulative GPA of 2.75.
 Students falling below a 2.75 GPA will be placed on probation for one semester.
-If, after one semester of probation, the GPA remains below a 2.75, or falls below a 2.75 in any subsequent semester, the student will be permanently suspended from the program.

-- GPA in Major: Students must achieve a minimum grade of "C" in all designated classes (right side of DCP).
+If, after one semester of probation, the GPA remains below a 2.75, or falls below a 2.75 in any subsequent semester, the student will be permanently suspended from the program. - GPA in Masters: Students must achieve a minimum grade of "C".
 The student, with permission of the Program Director, may repeat one ATTR course in which the student failed to achieve the minimum grade of "C".
-A second failure to receive a grade of "C" or better in any ATTR course will result in suspension from the program. - Students must complete BIOL 213/214 and 215/216 with a minimum grade of "C" in each section before enrolling in ATTR 400, 320 or 302.
-Students who receive a grade of "D" will be allowed to continue enrollment for one additional semester if they are enrolled in the BIOL course in which they received the grade of "D".
-Students who receive a grade of "F" in any section of the required BIOL classes will be allowed to re-enter the program in the appropriate sequencing upon completion of this requirement. - Under extenuating circumstances, and with approval of the Program Director, students will be allowed to continue in the program (under probation status) if they fail to meet one specific section of the GPA requirement.
-Issues will be considered on an individual basis and must constitute mitigating circumstances beyond the control of the student or program. - Course sequencing: Students must complete each clinical and academic course in the order prescribed. - Codes of Conduct: Satisfactory citizenship and behavior must be demonstrated, per the University's and the program's codes of conduct as outlined in the Liberty Way and in the Athletic Training Program Handbook. - Students suspended from the University will be subject to Athletic Training faculty review as to continuation in the program. - The Athletic Training faculty reserves the right to dismiss from the major, students who exhibit unprofessional or unethical behavior as outlined in the Program Handbook. - Guidelines for Appeal: Students may appeal decisions concerning their status in the ATP.
+A second failure to receive a grade of "C" or better in any ATTR course will result in suspension from the program. - Under extenuating circumstances, and with approval of the Program Director, students will be allowed to continue in the program (under probation status) if they fail to meet one specific section of the GPA requirement.
+Issues will be considered on an individual basis and must constitute mitigating circumstances beyond the control of the student or program. - Course sequencing: Students must complete each academic and clinical courses in the order prescribed. - Codes of Conduct: Satisfactory citizenship and behavior must be demonstrated as outlined in the Graduate Athletic Training Program Handbook, NATA code of Ethics and the BOC standards of practice (see links in appendix E). - Students suspended from the University will be subject to Athletic Training faculty review as to continuation in the program. - o The Athletic Training faculty reserves the right to dismiss students who exhibit unprofessional or unethical behavior as outlined in the Program Handbook. - Guidelines for Appeal: Students may appeal decisions concerning their status in the ATP.
 In order to do so, the student must submit a written appeal to the Program Director within one week of the notification in question.
 The documentation must include a detailed justification for the appeal.
-Upon receipt of the appeal, the Athletic Training faculty will meet to review the matter.
+Upon receipt of the appeal, the Athletic Training Faculty will meet to review the matter.
 The student will be advised in writing as to the outcome of that discussion within two weeks.